JustKiddingCode/arpoc/docs/implementation/plugin_architecture.rst

 The return value of the environment setter is then used every time the environment attribute is requested.

-We include environment setters for time related attributes, in parentheses the attribute key: time in "hh:mm:ss" format (`time`), time and day in "YYYY-MM-DD HH:MM:SS" format (`datetime`), only hours as integers (`time_hour`), only minutes as integer (`time_minute`), only seconds as integers (`time_second`).
-These environment setters do not use a timezone, i.e. they are given UTC.
+We include the following environment setters for time related attributes (in parentheses the attribute key): time in "hh:mm:ss" format (`time`), time and day in "YYYY-MM-DD HH:MM:SS" format (`datetime`), only hours as integers (`time_hour`), only minutes as integer (`time_minute`), only seconds as integers (`time_second`).
+These environment setters do not use a timezone, i.e. they are given in UTC.

 For an application example consider a company that wants to protect its employees for overwork.
 This company can limit the time that a webservice is available via this